wisesumo/squidbot/README.md

-SquidBot -- Post Anonymously In Slack
+SquidBot - Post Anonymously In Slack
 =============

- Slack is a team communication platform that is now deeply integrated into the workflow for thousands of companies.
+ [Slack](https://slack.com/) is a messaging app for thousands of teams around the world.

  SquidBot is a Slack bot written in ruby that connects via the [Slack API](https://api.slack.com) and helps team members send anonymous messages to other members.